Kalajoki (river)

-The Kalajoki (literally "Fish River") is a 130 km long river in Northern Ostrobothnia, Finland.
-The river's origin is near Haapajärvi and its mouth is in Kalajoki municipality where the river flows into the Baltic Sea.
+The Kalajoki (literally "Fish River") is a 113 km river in Northern Ostrobothnia, Finland.
+The river's origin is at the Hautaperä reservoir and it flows northwest to its mouth is in Kalajoki municipality where the river flows into the Bothnian Bay of the Baltic Sea.

+The Kalajoki winding through the town of Ylivieska.

 It offers cycling and hiking trails in forest for the tourists apart from the river landscapes, rural villages, and the seaside, where one can go surfing on the waves or on the frozen sea.

+There are four hydroelectric dams along the river, including one with a flood-control reservoir on the river near Haapajärvi.